CadQuery/cadquery/doc/examples.rst

     result = result.center(1.5, 0.0).rect(0.5, 0.5) # new work center is  (1.5, 0.0)

     result = result.center(-1.5, 1.5).circle(0.25) # new work center is ( 0.0, 1.5).
-    #the new center is specified relative to the previous center, not global coordinates!
+    # The new center is specified relative to the previous center, not global coordinates!

     result = result.extrude(0.25)
     show_object(result)